cf-platform-eng/sample-doc-retrieve-gateway/README.md

+# sample-doc-retrieve-gateway is no longer actively maintained by VMware.

 # sample-doc-retrieve-gateway

 This is a sample of a rest style gateway service acting as a soap client to another existing backend service.
 Information about the backend service is retrieved via a service registry broker and the app parses the VCAP_SERVICES env variable to arrive at the endpoint of its related service.